isomerpages/bca-strata/_start-here/General Proceedings.md

 Please refer to **Application**, **Mediation**, **Hearing**, **Post-hearing** for the detailed information on procedure at each stage.

-If you are intending to file an application relating to disputes under the Building Maintenance and Strata Management Act (“BMSMA”), you may wish to use our **pre-filing assessment tool** to go through some important points you should consider before making your application.
+If you are intending to file an application relating to disputes under the Building (Strata Management) Act, you may wish to use our **pre-filing assessment tool** to go through some important points you should consider before making your application.
 Click [here](/general-proceedings/prefiling-assessment-tool/) to access the tool.

 **IMPORTANT NOTE:** Please send in the soft copies of your application form to [stbapplication@mnd.gov.sg](mailto:stbapplication@mnd.gov.sg) for checking first.
 After your application has been accepted, instructions on making payment of the application fee and the submission of the hard copies of your application will be given.